Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 build-types:
   - type: Debug
-    optimize: debug
+    optimize: debug              # specifies code optimization level
-    debug: on
+    debug: on                    # generates debug information

   - type: Test
     optimize: max
     debug: on
-    packs:
-      - pack: ARM::CMSIS
-        path: .\local-packs\cmsis
 ```

 The `board:`, `device:`, and `processor:` settings are used to configure the code translation for the toolchain.
 These settings are processed in the following order:

 1. `board:` relates to a BSP software pack that defines board parameters, including the [mounted device](https://arm-software.github.io/CMSIS_5/Pack/html/pdsc_boards_pg.html#element_board_mountedDevice).
 If `board:` is not specified, a `device:` most be specified.
 2. `device:` defines the target device.
 If `board:` is specified, the `device:` setting can be used to overwrite the device or specify the processor core used.
 3. `processor:` overwrites default settings for code generation, such as endianess, TrustZone mode, or disable Floating Point code generation.

 **Examples:**